thcyang/KV-Store/README.md

 Support the following operations:
  - SET adds a key and value to the server
  - GET returns a value to the client for the requested key
  - STATS returns a count of objects currently stored in the KV store.
-Add some extra features.

 # KV Store